Arntzen-Software/parallel-gs/README.md

 Most of the non-shader code was rewritten after the initial prototype implementation with a lot of hindsight from that earlier work.

+## PCSX2 integration

+The PCSX2 integration is early days and very experimental / hacky.
+An Arch Linux PKGBUILD can be found in `misc/`.
+To build with Visual Studio, apply the Git patches manually and checkout parallel-gs in the correct folder (`pcsx2/GS/parallel-gs`).

+There is very basic UI integration.
+As API, paraLLEl-GS can be chosen.
+The super-sampling rate can be modified.
+Under display settings, some options are honored:

+- Bilinear filtering.
+The sharp bilinear option uses FSR1 + RCAS.
+- Anti-Blur
+- Screen Offsets
+- Show Overscan
+- Integer Scaling

+Save states seem to work, and GS dumps also works.
+OSD does *not* work in the current integration.

 ## Dump format

 The primary way to debug paraLLEl-GS is through dumps.